Hoshi

 | Ideas | 5 | Create ideas, promote to features, delete ideas |

-The MCP sidecar compiles to a native binary that provides a shared tool surface -- Hoshi, Umbra, Kosmos, and Claude Code in Squad View all use the same tools through the same server.
+The MCP server runs as a stateless HTTP endpoint on Railway, providing a shared tool surface.
+Hoshi, Umbra, Kosmos, and Claude Code in Squad View all use the same tools through the same server.
+Stateless mode means the endpoint survives container restarts and redeploys without losing sessions.

 When mutating tools execute, they emit Tauri events.
 React Query hooks listen for these events and invalidate relevant cache entries, ensuring the UI updates immediately without polling.